bocchino/AppleCore/README.txt

 As part of the AppleCore release, I've included a niftly little shell editor that's fun to use from the monitor or BASIC prompt and is automatically invoked by any program that does a JSR to $FD6F (GETLN1) to get line input.
-It even works nicely with the old monitor and the flashing cursor.
+It works quite nicely with the old monitor and the flashing cursor!
 For more details, see the documentation in
 ${APPLECORE}/DOS3.3/README.txt and the source code in
 ${APPLECORE}/ShellEditor.